victoryeo/token-demo/README.md

 This is a demo of bond tokenisation using DAML and React.

 ## Introduction
-To request bond issue, login as Bob or Alice
+To request bond issue, login as Bob or Alice.
 To approve bond issue, login as bank.
 Bank functions as underwriter of the bond.

 ## Development Quick Start